ckeditor/ckeditor5/docs/framework/quick-start.md

 ## Creating an editor

-You can now install some of the CKEditor 5 Framework packages which will allow you to initialize a simple rich-text editor.
-Keep in mind however, that all packages (excluding `@ckeditor/ckeditor5-dev-*`) {@link installation/plugins/installing-plugins#requirements must have the same version as the base editor package}.
+You can now install some of the CKEditor&nbsp;5 Framework packages which will allow you to initialize a simple rich-text editor.
+Keep in mind, however, that all packages (excluding `@ckeditor/ckeditor5-dev-*`) {@link installation/plugins/installing-plugins#requirements must have the same version as the base editor package}.
 You can start with the {@link examples/builds/classic-editor classic editor} with a small set of features.

 ```bash